‘A sense of place:’ WAFA celebrates 30 years of supporting women at RBC Wealth Management

 Through seminars, discussions and challenges for the upcoming year, the conference has been proven to make a difference.
 From one year to the next, internal metrics show that those who participate in the conference increase their production levels more than those who didn’t attend.

 The conference also includes the presentation of an annual award named in memory of Gail Winslow, an RBC Wealth Management financial advisor who served as a strong mentor throughout her 60-year career, before passing away in 2015.
 Each year, the award recognizes a woman at RBC who goes above and beyond in attracting, supporting and retaining women clients and financial advisors.
-The 2019 winner was Maureen Kerrigan, a financial advisor in the firm’s Providence, R.I. branch and president of WAFA from 2015-2017.
-Kerrigan, who also served in several other WAFA leadership roles, was recognized for her impact with the WAFA group and her support of women at the firm.
+The 2020 winner was Deborah Sullivan, a financial advisor in the firm’s Southpointe branch in Pittsburgh.
+Sullivan was recognized for her support and mentorship of other women at the firm, as well as her passion for helping her female clients improve their financial literacy.

 (left to right) Pat Vaughan, Wanda Brackins, Maureen Kerrigan, Brooke McGeehan and Warren Bischoff.
 Photo credit by Jeff Achen.